sfrisk/webcomics-cms/content/character/veronica.md

     - Religion
   speed: 30
 ---
-Veronica is a sweet innocent young woman who was captured by a mysterious dark spell castor for an unknown summoning spell.
+Veronica is a sweet innocent young woman who was captured by a mysterious dark spell caster for an unknown summoning spell.
 If rescued, she is greatful to her rescuers.